-Electric guitars are known in the music industry for the endless versatility, but not many people know that these same guitars are also well-known for their endless customization options.
+Electric guitars are known in the music industry for their endless versatility, but not many people understand that these guitars are also well-known for their infinite customization options.

-A lot of guitar players will just take their guitar model as it comes out of manufacturing and performs minor modding to improve the overall performance or the overall appearance of the guitar.
+Many guitar players will just take their guitar model, unbox it, and perform some minor modifications to improve the overall performance or appearance of the guitar.

-If you have taken your chances and asked an online guitar community about guitar modding, you may have happened to see that the responses are divided by those who are pro-modding and those who are against it.
+If you have asked an online guitar community about guitar modding, you may have seen that the responses are divided into those who are pro-modding and those who are against it.

-People who are for modding have valid explanations on why guitar modding is worth the effort, just as people who are against modding have valid explanations on why modding isn’t worth the effort.
+People who are for making modifications have valid explanations as to why guitar modding is worth the effort, just as people who are against modding have reasonable grounds on why modding isn’t worth the effort.
 The big question here today is: is guitar modding worth it?

-This is one of the most commonly asked questioned amongst guitar players who are interested in changing up their guitars.
-In this article, we will talk about several important things that you, as a guitarist, need to consider before you start working on doing any modding to change your instrument, as well as the pros and the cons of guitar modifications.
+This is one of the most commonly asked questions amongst guitar players interested in altering their guitars.
+In this article, we will talk about several important things that you, as a guitarist, need to consider before you start working on doing any modding to change your instrument, as well as the pros and cons of guitar modifications.

-Guitar players most commonly switch out their pickups almost as often as they change out their strings.
-With the rise of the internet, you pick from a myriad of bridges, saddles, tailpieces, tuners, nuts, knobs, or strap button options, in any material, in any style, at any price point that you could imagine.
-But, is it worth it?
+Guitar players most commonly swap out their pickups almost as often as they change their strings.
+With the rise of the internet, you can choose from a myriad of bridges, saddles, tailpieces, tuners, nuts, knobs, or strap button options, in any material, in any style, at any price point that you could imagine.
+But is it worth it?

 There really isn’t a right or a wrong answer here, as guitar modding all comes down to the user.
-You can buy yourself a medium price range guitar and spend $1500 on upgrades to customize the instrument to what appeals to you.
+You can buy a mid-level guitar and spend $1500 on upgrades to customize the instrument to what appeals to you.

-Or, you can purchase yourself an expensive guitar and not make any changes to the instrument, leaving the sound and appearance original to what you got when you purchased the guitar.
+Or, you can purchase an expensive guitar and not make any changes to the instrument, leaving the sound and appearance original to what you got when you first bought the guitar.

-When you’re modifying a guitar for its sound, you’re not looking to improve the sound quality of the guitar, but to make it more personal to your taste.
+When modifying a guitar for its sound, you’re not looking to improve the guitar’s sound quality but make it more personal to suit your taste.

 |Pros of Modifying Your Guitar||Cons of Modifying Your Guitar|